China's Ai Weiwei pledges to pressure government in tax case

 BEIJING Chinese dissident artist Ai Weiwei said he was ready to continue to battle the country's legal system if he loses a second appeal on Thursday against a huge tax evasion fine, a case that has badly tarnished China's human rights reputation.

-The $2.4 million (1.4 million pounds) tax evasion case is widely seen as an attempt to muzzle the outspoken artist who has repeatedly criticised his government for not sticking to the rule of law.
+The $2.4 million tax evasion case is widely seen as an attempt to muzzle the outspoken artist who has repeatedly criticized his government for not sticking to the rule of law.

 Ai, who has waged a near five-month long legal battle with a Beijing tax agency, said on Wednesday that he had little hope of winning the second appeal.